≪ Go to our review of Four Season Tents

 The Nammatj vestibule is more spacious than that on many other tents that weigh a similar amount.
 For example, although the vestibule floor area is the same as the Hilleberg Jannu, the Nammatj vestibule has more volume, making it much better for gear storage and cooking.

-Ventilation is another key factor that influences comfort.
+Ventilation is another crucial factor that influences comfort.
 Here, too, the Nammatj does very well.
 Both ends of the tent have a massive vent that ties out with three self-equalizing guylines.
 Each vent can be opened fully or closed with either mesh bug netting or a solid nylon fabric.
 These options allow you to adjust airflow according to what's going on outside.
 For example, you can close the windward end (Hilleberg recommends that this be the front of the tent) and leave the leeward vent open.
 The rear of the inner tent also has a vent that can be opened fully (to reach out and adjust the outside vent) or closed with either bug netting or a solid nylon fabric.
 Overall, the Nammatj has superb ventilation.
 It is dramatically better than the vast majority of the tents tested, and virtually every other tent from other brands.

 Partially due to the ventilation, cooking in the Nammatj vestibule is more pleasant and likely safer than in many other lightweight two-person tents because the vent is right above the stove.
 You can exhaust carbon monoxide even in foul weather without opening the door.
 Bonus: moisture vapor from cooking also escapes, thereby reducing condensation.